 With more than half of Americans insured through their company, employers play a key role in impacting access to and quality of care, especially for those with diabetes and other chronic diseases.
 And with diabetes, in particular, being a self-managed disease, there are many opportunities for health plans to support self-management that lead to better care and greatly reduced costs.

 The Diabetes Leadership Council (DLC) partners with employers, employer organizations, benefit consultants, and insurance agents and brokers to create awareness among employers and foster adoption of key health plan design techniques that:

 - Reduce out-of-pocket costs and improve care for employees and their dependents who have diabetes and other chronic diseases

 - Ultimately enhance productivity by helping reduce absenteeism due to sickness, additional medical appointments, and more

 Health Plan Design Solutions

 IRS allows chronic disease management to be treated as preventive coverage especially in high-deductible health plans.
 Exempt diabetes management from your plan deductibles.

 Average rebate on a branded drug is 48%.
 So employees are paying twice what it costs the plan, creating an unnecessary barrier to care.
-Extend plan rates to patients at the pharmacy counter, covering prescriptions just like other health care services.
+Extend plan rebates to patients at the pharmacy counter, covering prescriptions just like other health care services.